Have you ever noticed a tree or an entire forest smothered in vines and wondered what is going on?

 Project Overview

-The Rivanna River Forest Health and Resilience Project is funded primarily by a grant from the National Fish and Wildlife Foundation.
+The Rivanna River Forest Health and Resilience Project is made possible through a grant from the National Fish and Wildlife Foundation, with support from the U.S. Environmental Protection Agency and the Chesapeake Bay Program.
 It is a multifaceted project with the goal of improving forest health along the urban Rivanna River through the management of high-risk invasive plants and the planting of new native trees.
 It is a collaborative and coordinated effort to make on-the-ground improvements in forest health, and to motivate and support the wider Rivanna River watershed community to take action on these issues.

 The project focuses on the five-mile urban corridor of the Rivanna River, from the confluence of the North and South Forks of the Rivanna down to Moores Creek.
 It includes activities at two scales: